tim-baker115/kubernetes_from_scratch/README_1.md

 `kubeadm init`
 This paused for a brief period for me and I noticed a warning:
 ```
-I0806 12:30:23.084037    4436 version.go:256] remote version is much newer: v1.33.3; falling back to: stable-1.30
-[init] Using Kubernetes version: v1.30.14
+[init] Using Kubernetes version: v1.33.3
 [preflight] Running pre-flight checks
 [preflight] Pulling images required for setting up a Kubernetes cluster
 [preflight] This might take a minute or two, depending on the speed of your internet connection
 [preflight] You can also perform this action in beforehand using 'kubeadm config images pull'
-W0806 12:30:23.612342    4436 checks.go:844] detected that the sandbox image "registry.k8s.io/pause:3.8" of the container runtime is inconsistent with that used by kubeadm.It is recommended to use "registry.k8s.io/pause:3.9" as the CRI sandbox image.
+W0806 12:30:23.612342    4436 checks.go:844] detected that the sandbox image "registry.k8s.io/pause:3.9" of the container runtime is inconsistent with that used by kubeadm.It is recommended to use "registry.k8s.io/pause:3.10" as the CRI sandbox image.
 ```
 Fixing this warning (safe to ignore).
 There's a snippet on how to set the sandbox image in this url [override-pause-image-containerd](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#override-pause-image-containerd).